entropia/paperless-asn-qr-codes/README.md

 # paperless-asn-qr-codes

-`paperless-asn-qr-codes` is a command line utility for generating ASN labels for paperless with both a human readable representation, as well as a QR code for machine consumption.
+`paperless-asn-qr-codes` is a command line utility for generating ASN labels for paperless with both a human-readable representation, as well as a QR code for machine consumption.
 The labels are Avery 4731 labels.

 ## Installation